ankita10r/kafka-dr-replication/README.md

   where we found and fixed three real bugs together.

 **Task 3 specific:**
---Helped debug and fix the code through manual testing of all three scenarios before the automation script was written — that's where the three real bugs actually surfaced and got fixed.
+- Helped debug and fix the code through manual testing of all three scenarios before the automation script was written — that's where the three real bugs actually surfaced and got fixed.
 - Wrote the file `run_challenge.sh`, since I'm not confident with bash — I ran it and confirmed the 6/6 pass result myself.